nmachine-io/doc-site/docs/concepts/kama-concept.md

 # Kubernetes Application Management API (KAMA)

-The KAMA is at the heart of NMachine.
+The KAMA is your NMachine's brain.
 Recall that NMachine lets publishers **[digitize operational knowledge](/concepts/concepts-root#digitizing-operational-knowledge)**;
-the KAMA is where that happens.
-A KAMA is an HTTP-based API that is implements the functionality needed to power an NMachine, namely talking to the Kubernetes cluster, read/writing manifest variables, running health checks, running actions, etc...
+the KAMA is where you encode that knowledge.

+Structurally, the KAMA is an HTTP-based API consumed by the NMachine client.
+It is effectively the backend.
+That is implements the functionality needed to power an NMachine, namely talking to the Kubernetes cluster, read/writing manifest variables, running health checks, running actions, etc...

 ## Building and Shipping a KAMA

 As a publisher, you will build your KAMA on top of the **[KAMA SDK](https://pypi.org/project/kama-sdk-py/)** for Python.
-Once it is ready, you will go to the [Publisher Dashboard](https://publish.nmachine.io) and reference your KAMA as part of your application definition.
+When it's ready, you'll create an application definition in the [Publisher Dashboard](https://publish.nmachine.io) that points to it.
 How and where your KAMA actually runs is explained [here](#where-kama-servers-run).
-Building a KAMA with the SDK is the object of most of this site.
+Building a KAMA with the SDK is the focus of most of the documentation.

 Two points on the terminology we use going forward:
 - **"KAMA"**.
 Depending on the context, may be either a) a running instance